 Outside of Webster, Ford is often a panelist for professional organizations and advises corporate and nonprofit clients.
 In his free time, he sings in a gospel quartet and is a member of several choral groups.

 Tim Ryan, chair, Department of Audio Aesthetics and Technology

-Tim Ryan is the chair for the Department of Audio Aesthetics and Technology.
+Tim Ryan is the chair of the Department of Audio Aesthetics and Technology.
 This includes the undergraduate majors of audio production and audio production with an emphasis in international audio production along with the minor audio production and the entrepreneurship for audio majors certificate.

 - About the School of Communications